fotahub/fotahub-device-sdk-esp32/README.md

 # Installation

 To use the FotaHub® Device SDK for ESP32&reg;, the prerequisites described in the following must be available on your laptop or computer.
 The easiest and quickest way to make that happen is to use Docker.
-Alternatively, it is possible to install the complete set of prerequisites directly on your machine.
+If you are an experienced user, you may also opt for installing the complete set of prerequisites directly on your machine instead.

 ## ESP32 SDK and toolchain

 When using Docker, nothing but [Docker](https://docs.docker.com/get-docker) itself needs to be installed to cover the ESP32-specific preqrequisites.
+All of the latter are included a dedicated Docker image that is provided at [Docker Hub](https://hub.docker.com/r/fotahub/esp-idf).
+It gets automatically pulled onto your machine when running the build commands of the various examples included in this project.

-Otherwise, the following ESP32-related SDKs and tools must be installed:
+In case you prefer to set up the ESP32 build environment directly on your machine, you don't need Docker but must install the following items instead:
 * The [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v3.2.5/get-started/index.html#get-esp-idf) **v3.2.2**
 * The [ESP32 toolchain](https://docs.espressif.com/projects/esp-idf/en/v3.2.5/get-started/index.html#setup-toolchain)
 ## General purpose tools